Xunnamius/symbiote/docs/types/jest.patched/namespaces/jest/interfaces/Matchers.md

 > **toBeEven**(): `R`

-Defined in: node\_modules/jest-extended/types/index.d.ts:672
+Defined in: node\_modules/jest-extended/types/index.d.ts:683

-Use `.toBeEven` when checking if a value is an even `Number`.
+Use `.toBeEven` when checking if a value is an even `Number` or `BigInt`.

 #### Returns